-We offer this course four times this year (because distance learning, mom-ing and running a business takes time), our next course is scheduled for June 5th 2021.
+This course is scheduled only four times this year (because distance learning, mom-ing and running a business takes time), our next course is scheduled for September 4th 2021.
+Price includes printed curriculum

 We offer one scholarship each course for a black postpartum professional-who deserves more representation in the realms of birth and post-natal wellness.
 Please email firstname.lastname@example.org for more information.

 Need a payment plan? email email@example.com and we can figure out something that works for both of us.